llSourcell/HashGraph_Explained/README.md

   surely not behave in a manner that maximises their tokens, they only want to crash your system.
 Instead you should target a byzantine-fault tolerant protocol.

+  ## Credits

+  The credits for this code go to [lapin0t](https://github.com/Lapin0t/py-swirld).
+I've merely created a wrapper to get people started.